How Utilities Can Avoid Being Financially Swamped by the Coal Closure Wave

 Utilities facing the coal closure wave should embrace securitization

-The coal closure wave isn’t subsiding, and renewable economics keep improving, putting even more pressure on coal-reliant utilities.
+The coal closure wave isn’t subsiding, and the economics of renewables keep improving, putting even more pressure on coal-reliant utilities.
 Securitization won’t push coal off the system, but it can reduce the costs of a collapsing resource and stimulate clean energy economic investment.

 Every state with regulated coal plants should consider securitization legislation to ease energy transition costs and encourage reinvestment in clean energy resources and community transition.
-Smart financial transition that saves consumers money and benefits shareholders can win support, regardless of policymaker party affiliations.
+A smart financial transition plan that saves consumers money and benefits shareholders can win support, regardless of policymaker party affiliations.

 Mike O'Boyle is director of electricity policy at Energy Innovation, a think tank.
 Silvio Marcacci is the group's communications director.